 We found 6 family medicine practitioners who accept Blue Shield near Fortuna, CA.

 Dr. Donald Baird is a Fortuna, CA physician who specializes in family medicine.
-Dr. Baird has a 3.5 out of 5 star average patient rating.
-He honors Blue Shield, Blue Cross/Blue Shield, and Medicare insurance.
-He is a graduate of Virginia Commonwealth University (VCU) School of Medicine.
+Patient ratings for Dr. Baird average 3.5 stars out of 5.
+He is an in-network provider for Blue Shield, Blue Cross/Blue Shield, and Medicare insurance.
+Dr. Baird studied medicine at Virginia Commonwealth University (VCU) School of Medicine.

 Dr. Ruben Brinckhaus is a family medicine practitioner in Fortuna, CA. He accepts several insurance carriers, including Anthem, Blue Cross/Blue Shield, and Blue Shield.
 He attended medical school at Loma Linda University School of Medicine.
 In addition to English, Dr. Brinckhaus speaks Spanish.

 Dr. Tamara Dennis practices family medicine.
 Dr. Dennis is in-network for Blue Shield, Blue Cross/Blue Shield, and Medicare insurance.
 She is a graduate of the University of California, Davis, School of Medicine.